AdamUWA/capstone/report-long.md

 ## Personal Reflection

-What were the technical and non-technical challenges and how did you overcome them; and what would you do differently, given your new experience and limits on time.
+What were the technical and non-technical challenges and how did you overcome them?

 Technical challenges stemmed primarily from the strict security requirements.
 Specifically, ...

+What would you do differently, given your new experience and limits on time?

+Unfortunately, the final group report was not satisfactory and did not meet my expectations.
+Integrity and craftsmanship are absent.I in part bear responsibility for this in that I should have recognised at an earlier stage that this aspect of the project was not being executed with care or a high standard of rigor.
+Furthermore, the report was not completed at a reasonable time in order for me to oversee the result and make the necessary adjustments.
+For these reasons, our group report has failed to meet the respectable standard of scholarship required.
+In summary, as the group leader I should have made the executive decision to take control of the situation at an earlier stage and prevented the outcome from taking this shape.